Spousal Impoverishment Protections for Married Couples - If One Spouse is in MLTC, Waiver or Immediate Need - Can use Pooled Trust

 4. Spousal Impoverishment Protections for ASSETS / Resources

-5. Do Spousal Impoverishment rules apply at the time you apply for Medicaid in order to enroll in MLTC or for Immediate need Services?
+5. WARNING: Spousal Impoverishment rules DO NOT apply at the time you apply for Medicaid in order to enroll in MLTC or a Waiver, UNLESS you are applying for Immediate Need Services

-7. MLTC-Applicant Spouse May Use a Pooled Trust and "Single Person" Budgeting if Community Spouse's Income is Too High to Qualify for a Community Spouse Income Allowance
+7. MLTC/Waiver Spouse Has Choices - to Use a Pooled Trust and "Single Person" Budgeting if Community Spouse's Income is Too High to Qualify for a Community Spouse Income Allowance

 8. Past History of Spousal Impoverishment in NYS